Why We Don't Need Grill Marks, and Why You Should Flip Often

 "Constantly turning burgers and hot dogs is a great way to avoid interaction with others."
 David Letterman

-All the grocery ads, all the restaurant ads, all the grill ads show beautiful steaks and burgers with cross hatched grill marks.
-Restaurants can buy premarked chicken that they can microwave and serve, and cooking mags and cookbooks teach readers how to get great grill marks.
+All the grocery store advertisements, all the restaurant ads, all the grill ads show beautiful steaks and burgers with cross hatched grill marks.
+Restaurants can even buy chicken premarked with grill marks that they can microwave and serve, and cooking mags and cookbooks teach readers how to get great grill marks.

-Look at the three ribeyes on this page.
-Doesn't ribeye #1 create a Pavlovian response?
+Look at the ribeyes numbered 1, 2, and 3 on this page.
+Don't ribeye 1 & 3 create a Pavlovian response?
 Yes, that's what grill marks do.
-But I'm here to tell you, ribeye #2 will taste a lot better.
+But I'm here to tell you, ribeye 2 will taste the best.